 Applications are submitted in person to the Migration Directorate or the relevant Migration Office at the Regional Directorate of the Ministry of Interior as per their address of residence.
 For more information see Permanent residence for EU nationals.

-For a stay longer than 90 days both UK nationals and their family members will need a valid passport and a visa for long-term residence, or a valid residence permit issued by the competent Bulgarian authorities.
+On the other hand, for a stay longer than 90 days both UK nationals and their family members will need a valid passport and a visa for a long stay, or a valid residence permit issued by the competent Bulgarian authorities.

 Please note: a valid passport is one issued in the last 10 years and its term of validity should cover at least 3 months period after the planned departure date from Bulgaria.